CtrlK

 Trigger Term Quality

-Includes relevant keywords like 'abstracts', 'conference', 'word limits', and 'formats', but misses common variations users might say like 'submission', 'paper abstract', 'character limit', 'shorten', or 'academic writing'.
+Includes relevant terms like 'abstracts', 'conference', 'word limits', and 'formats', but misses common variations users might say such as 'submission', 'paper abstract', 'character limit', 'shorten abstract', 'rewrite for conference', or specific conference names.

 2 / 3